 Malphrus’ fiction, poetry, and essays have appeared in a variety of publications including Southern Literary Journal, Review of Contemporary Fiction, William & Mary Review, Haight Ashbury Review, Georgia Poetry Review, SCG Lifestyle, the anthology Our Prince of Scribes: Writers Remember Pat Conroy, the anthology Essence of Beaufort and the Lowcountry, and the anthology Literature: Reading and Writing with Critical Strategies.
 Since earning her Ph.D. in Twentieth Century American Literature with an emphasis in Southern Literature, Malphrus has taught literature and creative writing at USC Beaufort where she is Writer-in-Residence and Professor of English.
 She is also Deputy Director of the annual Pat Conroy Literary Festival, held in Beaufort, South Carolina.

 She is most at home in nature, and her concern for wild places and creatures, particularly when it comes to coastal conservation, is evident in the fabric of her writing.
 A proud and unrepentant Luddite, Malphrus merrily eschews electricity and running water at her Montana cabin and counts herself fortunate that her husband, Andy Fishkind, is of the same mindset.
-Their grown daughter Sarah and three rescue dogs, however, are quite content with creature comforts and remain behind in South Carolina.
+Their grown daughter Sarah and their rescue dogs, however, are quite content with creature comforts and remain behind in South Carolina.

 “Talk of the Town” Television Interview: https://youtu.be/63DqRs2PyhU